How to Prepare Your Cut Flower Garden Bed for the Spring Season

 new flower seedlings growing in the raised bed garden: How to prepare a flower bed for spring

-Generally, a depth of 12 to 18 inches (30 to 45 cm) is recommended for most cut flower gardens.
+For most cut flower gardens, a depth of 12 to 18 inches (30 to 45 cm) is generally recommended.

 This range accommodates the root systems of various cut flowers, from shallow-rooted annuals to deeper-rooted perennials, ensuring they have enough space to expand and access nutrients and water.

-Amending soil for cut flowers is a critical step to ensure your garden provides the best possible environment for flower growth and health.
+Amending soil for cut flowers is critical to ensure your garden provides the best possible environment for flower growth and health.
 Cut flowers thrive in rich, well-drained soil with balanced nutrients.

 a garden field of bright yellow sunflowers